Valeo Car Clutch - Slave Cylinders

 Valeo Hydraulic Clutches

-Fully-hydraulic car clutches have become popular, with 131 million vehicles expected to be equipped with a CSC by 2017.
+Fully-hydraulic car clutches have become popular, with already 131 million vehicles equipped with a CSC.

 Valeo now offers a range of over 150 part numbers covering key applications such as the Fiat 500, Punto, Ford Fiesta, Focus, Hyundai Sonata, Mercedes A-Class, Opel Corsa, Renault Clio, Megane, Ssangyong Actyon, and Volkswagen Transporter.